dwightjack/wok-pkgs/packages/tasks/docs/copy.md

 # Copy Task

-The `copy` task can be used to copy set of files from one location to another.
+The `copy` task can be used to copy a set of files from one location to another.

-By default this task won't apply any transformation to the file.
+By default this task won't apply any transformation to the files.

-To maximize the task performances just those files that have changed since the task latest execution will be copied.
+To maximize the task performances it will copy just those files that have changed since the task latest execution.

 ## Parameters